← Back to Automation Failure Modes

 What People Think This Solves

-Operators typically approach automation tools like Zapier or Make with a "Task-First" mindset.
+Operators typically approach automation tools with a "Task-First" mindset.
 The belief is that by linking two APIs, the following problems are permanently solved:

 This is the "Set and Forget" Fallacy.
-It treats automation as a static bridge rather than a living, distributed software system that requires constant monitoring and architectural maintenance.
+It treats automation as a static bridge rather than a living, distributed software system that requires active architectural oversight.

 In our diagnostic audits, we find that automations rarely fail due to "bugs" in the tools themselves.
 They fail due to Architectural Neglect.
-Here are the three primary reasons your workflows keep breaking:
+These are the three primary failure modes:

 Why This Failure Is Expensive